Starbucks has taught us all that there is more than one type of coffee. But it’s still a linguistic minefield out there.

 And in more good news, the smartly-dressed waiters can sometimes seem so intimidating that you’re just too scared to pop an innocent question about what it is you’re actually ordering.

-I once made the mistake of trying to order “a coffee” from one such waiter (my fault I know).
-The reward was a look of disdain honed through decades of practice to a perfection not seen since the day someone suggested to Louis the Fourteenth of France that Versailles was “quite nice”.
+I once made the mistake of trying to order “a coffee” from one such waiter (my fault, I know).
+The reward was a look of disdain honed through decades of practice to a perfection not seen since the time someone suggested to Louis XIV of France that Versailles was “quite nice”.